craigpaul/blitz-laravel/README.md

 php artisan make:blitz ExampleTest
 ```

-Once the test has been generated, you may begin writing out your workflow using the scaffolded `setUp` method.
+Once the test has been generated, you may begin writing out your workflow using the scaffolded `handle` method.

 > [!NOTE]
 > Unlike the way you would write multiple test cases with a framework like PHPUnit in Laravel, each class is it's own unique test case (or workflow).